How to bring the best out in your team by leadership

 Legitimate self-confidence is a winner – the true test of self-confidence is the courage to be open.

 Understand where the real value is added and put your best people there.

 Know when to meddle and when to let go – this is pure instinct.

 Leadership behaviours and development of leadership style and skills

-Integrity – the most important requirement; without it everything else is for nothing.
+Integrity – the most important requirement; without it, everything else is for nothing.

-Having an effective appreciation and approach towards corporate responsibility, so that the need to make profit is balanced with wider social and environmental responsibilities.
+Having an effective appreciation and approach towards corporate responsibility, so that the need to make a profit is balanced with wider social and environmental responsibilities.